vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

     ![Enter infrastructure information for vCenter Cloud](img/tko-on-vsphere-nsxt/28-ALB-17.png)

-1. Under the **Data Center** pane, choose the data center for NSX ALB to discover infrastructure resources.
+1. Under the **Data Center** pane, choose the data center for NSX Advanced Load Balancer to discover infrastructure resources.

     ![Select data center](img/tko-on-vsphere-nsxt/29-ALB-18.png)

-1. Under the **Network** pane, choose the NSX ALB management network for service engines and enter a static IP address pool for SEs and VIP, and then click **Complete**.
+1. Under the **Network** pane, choose the NSX Advanced Load Balancer management network for service engines and enter a static IP address pool for SEs and VIP, and then click **Complete**.
     ![Enter network information](img/tko-on-vsphere-nsxt/30-ALB-19.png)

 1. Wait for the cloud to get configured and the status to turn green.